 compiling and linking font information in to your application (the

 The main advantages of this approach is to get a smaller application

-the font is large.
+problem if the font is large.

 The main advantage of the normal principle of linking fonts into the application is that the application will always automatically contain the updated texts and typographies used in the application.
 This is very easy and safe to use.
 The disadvantage is that fonts can make the application big.